Gulf Cooperation Council: Supreme Council

 The GCC Supreme Council is composed of the heads of state of the member states.
 It is the highest decision-making entity of the GCC, setting its vision and goals.
 Decisions on important issues require unanimous approval, while issues on procedural matters require a majority.
 Each member state has one vote.
-The presidency rotates based on the alphabetical order of the names of the member states.
+The presidency rotates based on the Arabic alphabetical order of the names of the member states.

 Ministerial Council

 The Ministerial Council is composed of the Foreign Ministers of all the member states.
 It convenes every three months.
 It formulates policies, and makes recommendations to promote cooperation and achieve coordination among the member states, when implementing ongoing projects.
 Decisions are submitted in the form of recommendations, which the Supreme Council can approve.
 The Ministerial Council is also responsible for preparations of meetings of the Supreme Council and its agenda.
 The voting procedure in the Ministerial Council is the same as in the Supreme Council.